ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 This section defines the additional "token_series_id" parameter.
 The parameter can be used in an access token request sent by C to the token endpoint at the AS (see {{Section 5.8.1 of RFC9200}}), as well as in the access token response sent as a reply by the AS (see {{Section 5.8.2 of RFC9200}}).

+The following refers to the base64url encoding without padding (see {{Section 5 of RFC4648}}).

 * The "token_series_id" parameter is OPTIONAL to include in an access token request.
 The presence of this parameter indicates that C wishes to obtain a new access token for dynamically updating its access rights.
 That is, the new access token is intended to be the next one in an active token series and to supersede the latest access token in that token series.

   The "token_series_id" parameter MUST NOT be included in an access token request, if the requested access token is the first one of a new token series.

-  If included, this parameter specifies the identifier of the token series that the new access token is intended to extend.
+  If included, this parameter specifies the binary identifier of the token series that the new access token is intended to extend.
 The identifier does not change throughout the lifetime of the token series and was provided to C in the access token response that the AS sent when issuing the first access token in that token series.

-When the access token request is encoded in CBOR, the value of this parameter is encoded as a CBOR byte string.
+  When the access token request is encoded in CBOR, this parameter is a CBOR byte string, with value the identifier of the token series.
+When the access token request is encoded in JSON, this parameter has as value the base64url-encoded text string that encodes the identifier of the token series.

 * The "token_series_id" parameter is OPTIONAL to include in an access token response.

   The "token_series_id" parameter MUST NOT be included in an access token response, if the issued access token is not the first one of a new token series.

-  If included, this parameter specifies the identifier of the token series to which the issued access token belongs.
-When the access token response is encoded in CBOR, the value of this parameter is encoded as a CBOR byte string.
+  If included, this parameter specifies the binary identifier of the token series to which the issued access token belongs.

+  When the access token response is encoded in CBOR, this parameter is a CBOR byte string, with value the identifier of the token series.
+When the access token request is encoded in JSON, this parameter has as value the base64url-encoded text string that encodes the identifier of the token series.

 If the AS relies on the "token_series_id" parameter to exchange the identifier of token series with clients, then the following applies.